 They need help sorting it all out, but sadly most won’t get it.

-Most people run away from things they don’t like.
-And that’s the most common response when men hate their wife and hate their life, but there are a lot of negatives that come with that choice.
-So, don’t make running away your response.
+Most people run away from things they don’t like, and that’s the most common response when men hate their wife and hate their life .
+But avoidance isn’t a solution and won’t make things better.
+Don’t make running away your response.

 Do you hate your wife?
 Hate your life?
 Please share why so other readers can give you feedback and support.